LinusEkstrom/AddOn.Episerver.Settings/README.md

 ```

 The default settings resolver will traverse the structure and look for properties with the same name as the settings type, in this case "MenuSettings", and return the first property with a defined value.
 Since the settings are matched by name - you can implement settings across content types.

+As seen in the examples, most methods have overloads to either use generics or a *Type* argument to use in cases where the type is not known at compile time.

 If you want to clarify that a content types is a source of a certain type of settings - you can create your own interface to declare this.
 However, this is not something that the settings system will use.